Nigeria crisis

 Where can I access the latest data and reports?

-Nigeria Operations – for latest on UNHCR’s relief work to protect displaced people inside Nigeria.
+Nigeria Operations – for the latest on UNHCR’s relief work to protect displaced people inside Nigeria.

 Did you know we’re providing vital psycho-social support to survivors of sexual and gender-based violence in the region?

-Nigerian refugee Jamilla Oumaru, 25, carries wood to fire the artisanal oven in the women’s collective building in Garin Kaka, a UNHCR-supported ‘opportunity village’ located 22 kilometres from Maradi city in south-central Niger.
+Nigerian refugee Jamilla Oumaru, 25, carries wood to fire the artisanal oven in the women’s collective building in Garin Kaka, a UNHCR-supported ‘opportunity village’ in south-central Niger.
 Jamilla leads the collective of 20 refugee and local women, who work together to produce peanut oil from ground nuts.
+Jamilla was forced to flee north-western Nigeria after non-state armed groups began killings, abductions and looting.

-Niger’s second-largest city, Maradi, is located 47 kilometres from the Nigerian border.
-Since May 2019, the Maradi region has had an influx of refugees from north-western Nigeria, fleeing killings, abductions and looting by Nigerian non-state armed groups.
-18,000 refugees have been relocated to three UNHCR-supported ‘opportunity villages’, each located away from the border and next to an existing village in Niger.
-This aims to provide refugees with a more sustainable alternative to living in camps and contributes to the development of rural areas that lack basic infrastructure and services, such as schools and health centres.
+These ‘opportunity villages’ aim to provide refugees with a more sustainable alternative to living in camps and contributes to the development of rural areas that lack basic infrastructure and services, such as schools and health centres.